PurujitP/BeatEveryday/README.md

 ## Why BeatEveryDay?

-QuickTodo is not just a task manager; it's a productivity companion designed to make your life simpler.
+BeatEveryday is not just a task manager; it's a productivity companion designed to make your life simpler.
 With its minimalist design and powerful features, you can focus on what matters most while knowing your tasks are well-organized and easily accessible.

 Install BeatEveryDay today and experience the joy of a clutter-free to-do list!